Marketers Rebel: When is The Best Time to Send Emails?

-Research by GetResponse has shown that an email has the highest chances of being opened within the first hour after sending.
+Research by GetResponse has shown that an email has the highest chance of being opened within the first hour after sending.
 Over the next 4 hours, the rating falls below 5%.
 After 24 hours, the chances of your email being opened are reduced to 1%.
-Based on this, rush hour in the evening, the moment when people relax and can freely devote themselves to reading.
+Based on this, rush hour in the evening is the moment when people relax and can freely devote themselves to reading.

 Bottom line: When is the best time to mail

 - Surveys and questionnaires are best sent on Monday.